davidlenz/pvtm/README.md

 <h2 align="center">PVTM Web Viewer</h2>

+<h4 align="center">Windows only currently</h4>

-For visualization of your results, one can run a [dash app](https://dash.plot.ly/) which allows to explore detected topics in the browser interactively.
+For visualization of your results, one can run a [dash app](https://dash.plot.ly/) which allows to interactively explore topics in the browser.
 PVTM includes a web app build on dash to visualize results.

 ```python
 p.start_webapp()